RayMairlot/Animated-Render-Border-Issue-Tracker/README.md

     As further explained in the '[Limitations](#FileFormatsWhichCantBeUsed)' section, only image formats can be used for rendering.
 Select a movie format to remove this error.

- - **“Armatures objects can only use bounding box tracking in Blender 2.76 and later.”**
-    **“Lattice objects can only use bounding box tracking in Blender 2.76 and later.”**
-    **“Armature or Lattice objects in this collection can only use bounding box tracking in Blender 2.76 and later.”**

-    These 3 separate error messages are related to users using a version of Blender prior to version 2.76.
-Blender 2.76 has a specific change in its code which allows access to the bounding boxes of Armature and Lattice objects.
-Previous versions of Blender do not have this and so the add-on will automatically turn off and disable the ‘Use Bounding Box’ option when an Armature, Lattice, or collection containing either of those object types is selected when the add-on detects Blender 2.75 or earlier is being used.
-This doesn’t stop the object being tracked, it just means you can’t use the bounding box to track it.
-Instead, it will resort to the ‘inner points’ method described in the “Options for ‘Object’ and ‘Collection’ tracking” > “Use Bounding Box” section of this user guide document.

-    These are the only warnings which will not stop the user from being able to render.
-If you are using Blender 2.76 or later you will not see these warnings as Armatures and Lattices can be tracked like any of the other trackable objects.

 <br>

 ## <a name="Limitations"></a>:no_entry_sign: Limitations